 Getting around the interface

-The Logs Viewer interface has the following major components:
+The Logs Explorer interface has the following major components:

 A search bar to filter log entries by label or text search.

 Drop down menus to filter the list by resources, logs, and severity levels.